Ultimate Camp Muir Hike Gear List (I’ve Been There 4 Times!)

-If you’re looking for a complete gear list for day hiking to Camp Muir, this article lists everything I needed to complete this hike.
+If you’re looking for a complete gear list for day hiking to Camp Muir, here’s everything I needed for this adventure.

-I’ve attempted it four times and completed it three times.
-I brought things I didn’t need on my first trip, like my camping chair.
+I’ve attempted it five times and completed it four times.
+On my first trip, I brought things I didn’t need, like my camping chair.

 Let’s get ready!